RyanCCollins/food-drivr-api-documentation/README.md

-Hacksmiths Food Project API Docs
+## Hacksmiths Food Project API Docs

 ## Getting Started
 This site uses middleman, a static site generator.
-It uses the Slate application format to generate the docs.
+It uses [Slate](https://github.com/tripit/slate) to generate the documentation website.
 In order to edit it, please see the [index.html.md](https://github.com/teamhacksmiths/food-drivr-api-documentation/blob/master/source/index.html.md) file.
 It will parse Markdown into the HTML seen on the website.
-Please follow the [Slate documentation](https://github.com/tripit/slate).
+Please follow the [Slate documentation](https://github.com/tripit/slate) if the below instructions do not work for you.

 ### Prerequisites